What is differential geometry: curves and surfaces: Arc-length parametrization

 by its arc-length. \end{thm}

-We will be interested in the properties of curves that are invariant under a reparametrization.
-Therefore we can always assume that any given smooth regular curve comes with an arc-length parametrization.
+We will be interested in the properties of curves that are invariant under reparametrizations.
+Therefore, we can always assume that any given smooth curve comes with an arc-length parametrization.
 A nice property of arc-length parametrizations is that they are almost canonical --- these parametrizations differ only by a sign and an additive constant.
-For that reason, it is easier to express parametrization-independent quantities using arc-length parametrizations.
-This observation will be used in the definition of curvature and torsion.
+For that reason, they make it easier to define parametrization-independent quantities.
+This observation will be used in the definitions of curvature and torsion.

-On the other hand, it is usually impossible to find an explicit arc-length parametrization, which makes it hard to perform calculations; therefore it is often convenient to use the original parametrization.
+On the other hand, it is usually impossible to find an explicit arc-length parametrization.
+Therefore, when it comes to calculations, it is often more convenient to use the original parametrization.